albar965/littlenavmap-manual/src/en/SCENERY.rst

   The selection in menu ``Scenery Library`` -> ``Airspace Libraries`` should have ``Simulator`` checked.
 Deselect ``Navigraph`` there.

-Enable the recommended modes manually if you do not use ``Select automatically``.

 See :doc:`NAVDATA` and :ref:`load-scenery-library-p3d-fsx-airspaces` for more background information on these settings.

-See appendix :ref:`problems-msfs` for information about MSFS limitations and issues.
+See `Little Navmap - Frequently asked Questions <https://albar965.github.io/littlenavmap-faq.html>`__ which is updated regularly for information about MSFS 2020 and MSFS 2024 limitations and issues.

 Use the menu item `Scenery Library` -> :ref:`validate-scenery-library` to check your settings.